stackhpc/ansible-collection-linux/roles/vgpu/README.md

 vgpu_driver_url: http://seed/pulp/content/nvidia/NVIDIA-GRID-Linux-KVM-525.85.07-525.85.05-528.24.zip
 ```

-e.g to use file the control host:
+e.g to use a file on the control host:

 ```
 vgpu_driver_url: "{{ lookup('env', 'HOME'}}/NVIDIA-GRID-Linux-KVM-525.85.07-525.85.05-528.24.zip"
 ```

-At this moment in time, the role only supports zip archives, Future work will add support for other packaging formats such as: .deb and .rpm, and .run.
+At this moment in time, the role only supports zip archives, Future work may add support for other packaging formats such as: .deb and .rpm, and .run.

 It is possible to install a driver via some other means by setting the ``vgpu_nvidia_driver_install_enabled``  configuration option, e.g:
 ```